 For over three decades, Louise Phillips Forbes has been an industry leader in New York City’s residential real estate market.
-With career sales exceeding $4.5 billion, she is considered one of the elite Power Brokers in Manhattan.
-Louise was named the Residential Agent of the Year by REBNY (the Real Estate Board of New York) in 2020 for her consistent achievements and leadership within the industry.
+With career sales expected to exceed $5 billion in 2022, she is considered one of the elite Power Brokers in Manhattan.
+Louise was named Residential Agent of the Year by REBNY (the Real Estate Board of New York) in 2020 for her consistent achievements and leadership within the industry.
 A multi-time winner of Halstead Real Estate’s (now Brown Harris Stevens) esteemed Broker-of-the-Year award, Louise has also been acknowledged many times as the #1 listing broker companywide and currently leads one of the firm’s top sales teams.
+Louise and her team were recognized as the #1 East Side Office team and the #4 team companywide in 2021.
 She has developed a significant following among developers, buyers, and sellers throughout Manhattan.
-From the Upper West Side and Upper East Side to the West Village, Tribeca and Wall Street, she proudly serves prominent New Yorkers.
+From the Upper West Side and Upper East Side to the West Village, Tribeca, and Wall Street, Louise proudly serves prominent New Yorkers.

 An enthusiastic supporter of the arts, Louise is an active board member for Change for Kids, a non-profit that provides cultural arts programs for inner-city elementary schools, enriching children’s educational experience and path to success.
 Her years of passionate service captured the attention of Melanie Grayce West, who featured Louise in her prestigious WSJ column, “Donor of the Day.”
 Furthermore, she is honored to sit on the advisory board for The Bronx Museum of the Arts, as well as Art in General’s Commissioner’s Circle, which provides in-depth support to emerging artists for production of new works.
 In the past, Louise served on the advisory committee for Habitat for Humanity.

-When she is not racing around the congested streets of Manhattan negotiating deals, you will find Louise spinning at her local SoulCycle, where she gets her groove on to the beats of celebrity instructors (and friends) like Stacey Griffith, or surfing in Montauk with her family.
+When she is not racing around the busy streets of Manhattan negotiating deals, you will find Louise spinning at her local SoulCycle—where she gets her groove on to the beats of celebrity instructors (and friends) like Stacey Griffith—or surfing in Montauk with her family.